-The pavement ant will feed on anything – other insects, honeydew, seeds, plant sap, cheese, bread, nuts and even meat.
+Pavement ants will feed on anything – other insects, honeydew, seeds, plant sap, cheese, bread, nuts, even meat.
 They like greasy food.
 Pavement ant colonies are moderately large, containing 3,000 to 4,000 ants, with several queens.
-They will forage in trails up to 30 feet from their nest, which usually is located near water.
+They will forage in trails up to 30 feet from their nest, which usually is located near a water source.
 Pavement ant colonies are hostile to one another, and during warm months, it’s not uncommon to find them engaging in huge ant wars on sidewalks.
-Inside, the usually ground-nesting pavement ant will nest in walls, cracks in expansion joints, under baseboards, and under floors, masonry and insulation.
-Outside nesting may occur under stone, cracks in pavement, along shady lanes and next to structures.
+Indoors, these usually ground-nesting pavement ants will nest in walls, cracks in expansion joints, under baseboards, and under floors, masonry, and insulation.
+Outdoors, nesting may occur under stones, cracks in pavement, along shady lanes, and next to structures.
 Although pavement ant workers are not aggressive, they can bite and sting if provoked.

-As with other ant infestations, seek out the source, where the pavement ant is nesting.
+As with other ant infestations, seek out the source, where pavement ants are nesting.
 It’s probably more effective and safer to call for a Clark Pest Control technician, who can achieve maximum control with the minimum amount of materials.

 Latin name: Tetramorium caespitum